DrTheragotchi/Dr-Teragotchi-FE/README.md

-# Emogotchi-FE
+# emogotchi

-Emogotchi Front end
+A new Flutter project.